code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/L1 smart contracts.md

 Ethereum, so cross-chain exploits are already impossible.
 However, zkSync Era may add full EVM support in the future, so applying address aliasing leaves room for future EVM compatibility.

-The L1 -> L2 communication is also used for bridging ether.
-The user should include a `msg.value` when initiating a transaction request on the L1 contract.
+The L1 -> L2 communication is also used for bridging **native tokens**.
+If native token is ether (the case for zkSync Era) - user should include a `msg.value` when initiating a transaction request on the L1 contract, if native token is an ERC20 then contract will spend users allowance.
 Before executing a transaction on L2, the specified address will be credited with the funds.
-To withdraw funds user should call `withdraw` function on the `L2EtherToken` system contracts.
-This will burn the funds on L2, allowing the user to reclaim them through the `finalizeEthWithdrawal` function on the `MailboxFacet`.
+To withdraw funds user should call `withdraw` function on the `L2BaseToken` system contracts.
+This will burn the funds on L2, allowing the user to reclaim them through the `finalizeWithdrawal` function on the `SharedBridge` (more in hyperchain section).

 More about L1->L2 operations can be found [here](https://github.com/code-423n4/2023-10-zksync/blob/main/docs/Smart%20contract%20Section/Handling%20L1→L2%20ops%20on%20zkSync.md).